Key Takeaway

 Even with insurance, copays can range from $25 to $500 per month depending on your plan tier and formulary placement.
 Prior authorization is almost always required, which means your provider needs to submit documentation showing medical necessity before your plan will approve coverage.

 Manufacturer savings cards can help if you have commercial insurance.
 These programs may reduce your out-of-pocket cost to as low as $25 per month for eligible patients.
-However, these cards typically do not work with government insurance programs like Medicare or Medicaid.
+But these cards typically don't work with government insurance programs like Medicare or Medicaid.

 Compounded Tirzepatide: A More Affordable Alternative